gjhaveri/AWS-Cloud-Application/README.md

 Steps to make it work:

+Usage of Only 3 scripts in the entire process: install-app-env.sh install-env.sh install-app.sh

 1. Run the install-app-env.sh script by providing the positional parameters raw-gjh finished-gjh
 2. This will create your RDS Database, SNS Service, SQS Service, Make Buckets.
 3. Run the install-env.sh script by passing 6 positionsal parameters.